preethinss/SRE-Complete-Course-Doc/linux.md

 * Out of Memory (OOM) Killer:

 When both RAM and swap space are exhausted, the system becomes critically low on memory.
 The OOM killer is a process in the Linux kernel that frees up memory by terminating processes.
-It usually targets processes consuming the most memory or processes that are less critical to system stability.
-This can include your application, leading to its termination.
+It usually targets processes consuming the most memory or processes that are less critical to system stability.This can include your application, leading to its termination.

 * Impact on Application

-Application Termination: If the OOM killer terminates your application, it becomes unavailable, leading to service disruption.
+1. Application Termination: If the OOM killer terminates your application, it becomes unavailable, leading to service disruption.
-Increased Latency: When the application is terminated and restarted, there is a period of unavailability and potential latency in processing requests.
+2. Increased Latency: When the application is terminated and restarted, there is a period of unavailability and potential latency in processing requests.
-Error Logs: You can observe memory-related errors in the system logs, typically found in /var/log/syslog
+3. Error Logs: You can observe memory-related errors in the system logs, typically found in /var/log/syslog
 *************************************************************************************
 *************************************************************************************
 # CPU stress/load scenario